Course Code: MAGCLDTPAD

 There is a very strong focus on the trainee’s personal development on the MA programme which aims to promote self-awareness and insight for a deeper appreciation of the guidance counselling process with clients across the lifespan.
 Therefore, it is a requirement of the programme that trainees avail of external counselling provided by an accredited counsellor, psychologist or psychotherapist in each academic year of the MA programme.
 Details of which are provided to trainees when they commence on the programme.

-This MA programme is approved by the Department of Education and Skills for the purposes of employment as a guidance counsellor in the post primary and further education sector.
+This MA programme is approved by the Department of Education for the purposes of employment as a guidance counsellor in the post primary and further education sector.
+But please note that the Department of Education require guidance counsellors in secondary schools to hold both a recognised post-primary teaching qualification and a guidance counselling qualification.
+For further information about the qualification requirements for various settings in Ireland, please click here.

 Programme Centre: University of Limerick.